 Sometimes I will paint large shapes in acrylic, but for today, let’s stick with posca markers.
-Posca has a website with a convenient store locator.
-I love buying locally, so I really appreciate this app.
+(Please use my link when shopping for markers, it really helps me out!)

 If you can’t find a store near you, you can buy posca markers on Amazon and a handful of art supply websites.

 Whenever I paint I work from the larger background shapes to the smaller more detailed shapes.
 Paint your design, have fun!
 Once you are done with your posca painting party, let your ukulele dry for at least 24 hours.

 Seal the design.
 There are a few sealants on the market that will make your posca marker designs run.
 It is the worst when your beautiful design gets destroyed at the end of the project.
 I use plain and simple glossy modge podge.Yup, the crafty stuff.
 I know it sounds funny, but it does what it says.
 It seals the design and I have found that it does not make the posca move.
 I usually apply 2 or three layers of modge podge with a foam brush.
 Let the sealer dry for a minimum of 24 hours

 Lastly: Remove the tape and restring your ukulele!
 Once this is done I like to check the edges of the design and make sure that everything looks even and that no bits of primer are showing.
 Sometimes you might need to do a little touch up on the edges.
 I usually do a black outline all around the edge, but that will depend on your design.

 I hope you found this tutorial helpful.
 I would love to hear from you!!!!
 If you have any questions I am happy to help.
 Also, please share your designs with me!
 I can’t wait to see what you do.
 If you like my blog post, please save it on Pinterest.
 Then you will always know where to find it!